-MVNU is a teaching institution and, as such, it places a high premium on classroom attendance.
-Students, therefore, are expected to attend all class meetings of courses for which they are confirmed.
+MVNU is a teaching institution and, as such, it places a high premium on classroom attendance in order to support and elevate academic excellence.
+Students, therefore, are required to attend all class meetings of courses for which they are confirmed.